 His research is focused on using Machine Learning techniques for finding unusual objects in the universe.

-Consultant - Data Science (Metrixs)
+Data Scientist (Metrixs)

 His work at Metrixs focused on developing Machine Learning algorithms for analysing consumers' data.
 In parallel, he also worked on testing and verifying an analytical model for investigating psychometric data.